-Water play is always a huge hit with the babies and toddlers set and this is one of our favourite science-based activities that you can do at home.
+Water play is always a huge hit with babies and toddlers and this is one of our favourite science-based activities that you can do at home.
 Find this water play table here.

 Another cool thing about getting little minds engaged with science?
 It generally leads to a pretty decent nap!

-This is for the slightly older set (pre-school to junior primary) so a great resource for homeschoolers or for school holidays.
+This is for the slightly older age group (pre-school to junior primary) so a great resource for homeschoolers or for school holidays.

 Here you’ll find: